 Water availability in many areas is becoming less predictable due to climate change.
-More significant periods of drought and as pooling, lagging, and lengthening (Fleig et al., 2006; Sarailidis et al., 2019).
-Some researches further explored the specific functions of climate control and watershed influence in regulating features of hydrological drought, and the findings are hugely based on spatial scales (Austin and Nelms, 2017; Barker et al., 2016; Liu et al., 2012; Zarafshani et al., 2016; Zhu et al., 2018).

-60 higher temperature are projected to affect the rainfall distribution and river flow used for water availability causing deleterious effects on water supply.
-Watershed also performs a significant part in the propagation of drought and affects procedures such

-65 Generally, the duration of hydrological drought and the quantity of the deficit are more climate-related than watershed-related.

-However, watershed features such as geology, region, slope, and groundwater regime perform a significant part in regulating the duration of hydrological drought and the quantity deficit for regional scale where the climate is presumed to be relatively constant (Gianfagna et al., 2015; Laaha and Blöschl, 2006, 2007; Liu et al., 2016).
-The influences on hydrological drought are not restricted to the external variables such as climatic and watershed variables and should not be disregarded for anthropogenic activities in the form of land-use modification, reservoir control, irrigation, and water extraction or withdrawal (Hatzigiannakis et al., 2016; Richter and Thomas, 2007; Sun et al., 2018; Toriman et al., 2013).
+More significant periods of drought and higher temperature are projected to affect the rainfall distribution and river flow used for water availability causing deleterious effects on water supply.
+The watershed also plays a significant role in the propagation of drought and affects procedures such as pooling, lagging and lengthening (Fleig et al., 2006; Sarailidis et al., 2019).
+Some research further explored the specific functions of climate control and watershed influence in regulating features of hydrological drought, and the findings are largely based on spatial scales (Austin and Nelms, 2017; Barker et al., 2016; Liu et al., 2012; Zarafshani et al., 2016; Zhu et al., 2018).
+Generally, the duration of hydrological drought and the quantity of the deficit are more climate-related than watershed-related.
+However, watershed features such as geology, region, slope and groundwater regime perform a significant part in regulating the duration of hydrological drought and the quantity deficit for the regional scale, where the climate is presumed to be relatively constant (Gianfagna et al., 2015; Laaha and Blöschl, 2006, 2007; Liu et al., 2016).
+The influences on hydrological drought are not restricted to the external variables such as climatic and watershed variables and should not be disregarded for anthropogenic activities in the form of land use modification, reservoir control, irrigation, and water extraction or withdrawal (Hatzigiannakis et al., 2016; Richter and Thomas, 2007; Sun et al., 2018; Toriman et al., 2013).

-In the events that the low flow of the river is sufficient to meet the water demand, the storage may be utilised to increase the guaranteed water supply.
-The hydrological aspects which must be considered are the amount of storage necessary to sustain a 75 given draft rate and the associated risk of insufficient storage to meet this draft rate.
+In the event that the low flow of the river is sufficient to meet the water demand, the storage may be utilized to increase the guaranteed water supply.
+The hydrological aspects which must be considered are the amount of storage necessary to sustain a given draft rate and the associated risk of insufficient storage to meet this draft rate.
 The relationship between inflow, storage and draw-off is complex.
-The significant sources of error are associated with frequency analysis.
-Error in frequency analysis is due to fitting the type of extreme value distribution to low flow series and uncertainties associated with assigning recurrences interval for cumulative probabilities to the events in series.
-Drainage basin stores are surface of significant quantities of water that may regulate the rate at which input feeds through to the output.
-Channel storage is the volume of water contained within 80 banks of the river that will operate as a water store between its initial input and ultimate output (Griffiths and Clausen, 1997).
+Significant sources of error are associated with frequency analysis.
+Error in frequency analysis is due to fitting the type of extremevalue distribution to low-flow series and uncertainties associated with assigning recurrence intervals for cumulative probabilities to the events in series.
+Drainage basin stores are surfaces of significant quantities of water that may regulate the rate at which input feeds through to the output.
+Channel storage is the volume of water contained within banks of the river that will operate as a water store between its initial input and ultimate output (Griffiths and Clausen, 1997).